 The CMS plans to mail out the new cards with MBIs in April 2018.
 There will be a transition period from April 2018 to December 31, 2019, during which time providers can use MBIs or HICNs for transactions.
 The CMS last updated its website in late September 2016, when they indicated that they are updating systems and will reach out to help prepare everyone for their new Medicare cards prior to the cards being mailed out.

 To sum things up for you, what do you have to do?
 It is simple.
 First, make sure your address is up-to-date.
+If you need to update this, go to your my Social Security account to update it.
 Then, patiently await your new Medicare card to arrive during April of 2018, and make sure to bring it with you whenever necessary for billing.
 If you don’t want to wait for the replacement form in the mail, you can request a replacement Medicare card.